+As the flagship vehicle in BMW's hybrid line-up, the i8 mixes comfort and reliability with smart eco technology.
 The BMW i8 is the luxury hybrid that challenges the supercar sector, boasting amazing performance together with some of the lowest emissions of any hybrid motor car in its class.
-To look at it is certainly a stunning example of innovative design and influencing structure.
+Browse our BMW i8 lease deals and speak to our account managers today to discuss your requirements.

 It’s a plug-in petrol/electric hybrid supercar that runs silently on its battery in the morning commute, yet transforms itself into something like a Porsche 911 when you’re in the mood.
 It also looks sensational, feels special and will slash your running costs to the bone.
 As a result, this market segment will never be quite the same again.